isdeniz/results-1707/README.md

 PROMPT FOR LLAMA3:

-Considering the following issue where the issue title is "{test.loc[i,'original_issue_title']}" and issue body is "{test.loc[i,'original_issue_body']}", please categorize this issue as bug or enhancement or something else.
+Considering the following issue where the issue title is "{test.loc[i,'issue_title']}" and issue body is "{test.loc[i,'issue_body']}", please categorize this issue as bug or enhancement or something else.
 Your response should be either bug, or enhancement, or something else.
 Do not provide any explanation.

 ***